vihanga-w/ai-application-assignment/README.md

-# LLM Fact-Checking Chat Template
+# LLM Fact-Checking Chat App

 This project is a fact-checking–focused chat application built on top of **Cloudflare Workers AI** and **SerpAPI**.
 Instead of just answering questions, it: